Black Diamond 13mm Dynex Rabbit Runner

 Black Diamond LiveWire Quickdraw

-MSRP: $25.95 BEST FOR: Sport climbing With a lot of new quickdraws these days, we find ourselves trying to fumble the rope through tiny wire gates, or a thin strip of dyneema cutting into … Continue reading “Black Diamond LiveWire Quickdraw”
+MSRP: $25.95 With a lot of new quickdraws these days, we find ourselves trying to fumble the rope through tiny wire gates, or a thin strip of dyneema cutting into our hands as we … Continue reading “Black Diamond LiveWire Quickdraw”